nubenetes/awesome-kubernetes/docs/istio.md

 - [tetrate.io: VM to container communications 101](https://www.tetrate.io/blog/vm-to-container-communications-101/) How can I use Istio Service Mesh to make VMs and containers talk to each other?
 - [redhat-scholars: istio-tutorial 🌟](https://github.com/redhat-scholars/istio-tutorial) Polyglot microservices (Java, Node, .NET) + Istio on Kubernetes/OpenShift
 - [medium: Introduction to Istio Traffic Management.
 Traffic Routing with Istio by Example 🌟](https://medium.com/swlh/introduction-to-istio-traffic-management-6b62c86f8cb4)
+- [loginradius.com: Istio Service Mesh: A Beginners Guide 🌟](https://www.loginradius.com/blog/async/istio-service-mesh/) This post will give a high-level introduction to Istio and its related concepts and terminologies.
+- [dzone: The Kubernetes Service Mesh: A Brief Introduction to Istio 🌟](https://dzone.com/articles/the-kubernetes-service-mesh-a-brief-introduction-t) In this blog we explore what the Istio service mesh is, its architecture, when and where to use it, plus some criticisms of the platform.

 ## Maistra Istio
 - [Maistra.io](https://maistra.io)